-Black Friday has finally arrived.
-Yes, this time for real, it's no longer "the week of", nor "in the month of"Now it's Black Friday for real.
+Black Friday is finally here.
+Yes, this time for real, it's no longer "the week of", nor "in the month of".
+It is now Black Friday for real.

 Were you waiting for this day to take advantage of buying a new Garmin device?
 Well, here are 8 offers you shouldn't miss on this discount day.